God has spoken once, twice I have heard this: that power belongs to God. Psalm 62:11

 Hagar and Sarah

-21 Tell me, you that desire to be under the law, don’t you listen to the law?
-22 For it is written that Abraham had two sons, one by the servant, and one by the free woman.
-23 However, the son by the servant was born according to the flesh, but the son by the free woman was born through promise.
+21 Tell me, you that desire to be under the law, do you not listen to the law?
+22 For it is written that Abraham had two sons, one by the servant and one by the free woman.
+23 However, the son by the servant was born according to the flesh, but the son by the free woman was born through the promise.
 24 These things contain an allegory, for these are two covenants.
 One is from Mount Sinai, bearing children to bondage, which is Hagar.
 25 For this Hagar is Mount Sinai in Arabia, and answers to the Jerusalem that exists now, for she is in bondage with her children.
-26 But the Jerusalem that is above is free, which is the mother of us all.
+26 But the Jerusalem that is above is free, and she is the mother of us all.
 27 For it is written,

 31 So then, brothers, we are not children of a servant, but of the free woman.